Robin Kanarek: Research

 Her books include Nutrition and Behavior: New Perspectives (1991), Nutritional Neuroscience (2005), Nutrition and Behavior, A Multidisciplinary Approach (1st ed.
 2006, 2nd ed.
 2011), and Diet, Brain, Behavior: Practical Implications (2011).
 She served as a principal investigator on NIH grants beginning in 1978.

 Personal life

 Kanarek married in 1986 and has two sons.
-She has completed completed several triathlons.
+She has completed several triathlons.
 She is a member of a women's triathlon team and has served as an outreach coordinator for AimTriTeam, an organization dedicated to helping women participate in the sport.